 Although the flowers are similar, hardy hibiscus are different from tropical hibiscus in several ways.
-Native to southern China, hardy hibiscus tolerates our winters, while tropical hibiscus (native to tropical China) needs a minimum temperature of 7ºC to thrive.
-Hardy hibiscus bars large, single flowers in red, white, lavender and pink.
-Tropical hibiscus flower in shades of pink, orange and yellow.
-Hardy hibiscus has heart-shaped, matt leaves while tropical hibiscus has darker green, glossy leaves.
+Native to southern China, hardy types tolerates our winters, while tropical ones (native to tropical China) needs a minimum temperature of 7ºC to thrive.
+Hardy varieties bars large, single flowers in red, white, lavender and pink.
+It has heart-shaped, matt leaves.
+Whereas you'll find the tropical types flower in shades of pink, orange and yellow and has darker green, glossy leaves.

 Hardy hibiscus is easy to grow.
 Tropical (indoor) hibiscus makes a fine house plant, flowering from May to October if happy, but it can be tricky to grow.

 Grow outdoor hibiscus in moist but well-drained soil in a warm and sunny spot, ideally sheltered from winds.
 They do well in pots of loam-based, peat-free compost.

 Grow indoor hibiscus in a bright spot away from direct, strong sunlight.
 They need a minimum temperature of 7-10°C and a high humidity, so do well in bright, but not sunny, bathrooms.

 Both types do well in pots of moist but well-drained soil or compost.
 Repot in spring every two-three years to keep it fresh.

 Where to grow hibiscus

 Grow outdoor hibiscus in a sunny, sheltered spot such as a border or container display.
 Grow indoor hibiscus in a bright, humid spot out of direct sunlight.